 “You’re back?”
 Zara asked.
-She nodded weakly and walked passed her to her bedroom.
+She nodded weakly and walked pass her to her bedroom.

 When Alhaji heard that she was home, he went to see how she was doing.
 She laid there as he walked in, without saying a word.
 After one more quick glance at her, he said, “That doctor said it’s just malaria, you will be fine.”
-He said casually and walked away.
+Then he walked away.

 But Adebola’s mind had gone far.
-She got up gently to the dinning and stood before Alhaji, “I’m pregnant.”
-She said weakly and fainted.
+She got up gently and went to the dining room, and stood before Alhaji, “I’m pregnant,” she said weakly and fainted.
 Alhaji screamed, “Zara?
 Amina!
 Come, help me!
 Call that doctor!”

-Bimi ran helter skelter to Kunle’s apartment, she rang his doorbell several times, but he wasn’t around to open it.
+Bimi ran helter skelter to Kunle’s apartment.
+She rang his doorbell several times, but he wasn’t around to open the door.

-Bimi and Ahmed carried her gently to the car, Ahmed and Alhaji drove to the hospital.
+Bimi and Ahmed carried her gently to the car, while Ahmed and Alhaji drove to the hospital.

 When Alhaji arrived the hospital, Adebola was admitted immediately by another doctor.
-Alhaji insisted on seeing doctor Kunle, and when they nurse told her that he wasn’t on seat, he felt disappointed.
+Alhaji insisted on seeing Doctor Kunle, and when the nurses told him that he wasn’t on seat, he felt disappointed.

 Adebola was in the hospital for two days, unknown to Kunle, until he visited the hospital amidst his heartbreak.